Rates of convergence for nonparametric estimation of singular distributions using generative adversarial networks

-Theoretically, it is unclear whether $\hat Q^W$ is a decent estimator.
-If the generator class $\cG$ is large enough, for example, $\hat Q^W$ would be arbitrarily close to the empirical measure.
-Consequently, the convergence rate of $\hat Q^W$ and $\bbP_n$ would be the same.
-Note that the convergence rate of the empirical measure with respect to the Wasserstein distance is well-known.
-Specifically, it holds that \cite{fournier2015rate} \be \E W_1(\bbP_n, P_0) \lesssim \left\{ \right. \ee The rate becomes slow as $D$ increases, suffering from the curse of dimensionality.
-Although $\bbP_n$ adapts to a certain intrinsic dimension and achieves the minimax rate in some sense \cite{weed2019sharp, singh2018minimax}, this does not guarantee that $\bbP_n$ is a decent estimator, particularly when the underlying distribution possesses some smooth structure.
-The convergence rate of a GAN type estimator obtained by Schreuder et al.\ \cite{schreuder2021statistical} is nothing but the rate \eqref{eq:rate-empirical}.
+Suppose that computing the minimizer of \eqref{eq:wgan}, say $\hat Q^W$, is possible.
+It is natural to ask whether $\hat Q^W$ is a decent estimator, theoretically at least.
+If the generator class $\cG$ is large enough, for example, $\hat Q^W$ is expected to be close to the empirical measure.
+Consequently, the convergence rates of $\hat Q^W$ and $\bbP_n$ would be the same. \cite{schreuder2021statistical} utilized this idea to prove that $\hat Q^W$ performs at least as good as $\bbP_n$ does.
+The convergence rate of the empirical measure with respect to the Wasserstein metric is well-known in the literature. \cite{fournier2015rate} have shown that \be \E W_1(\bbP_n, P_0) \lesssim \left\{ \right. \ee See also \cite{weed2019sharp}.
+The rate \eqref{eq:rate-empirical} becomes slower as $D$ increases, suffering from the curse of dimensionality.
+Although $\bbP_n$ adapts to a certain intrinsic dimension and achieves the minimax rate in some sense \citep{weed2019sharp, singh2018minimax}, it is possible to construct a more efficient estimator, particularly when the underlying distribution possesses a smooth structure.

-If the size of $\cG$ is not too large, then $\hat Q^W$ may achieve a faster rate than $\bbP_n$ due to the regularization effect.
-However, studying the behavior of $\hat Q^W$, possibly depending on the complexity of $\cG$, is quite tricky.
-Furthermore, Stanczuk et al.\ \cite{stanczuk2021wasserstein} empirically showed that $\hat Q^W$ performs poorly in a simple simulation.
-In particular, their experiments show that estimators constructed from practical algorithms can be fundamentally different from $\hat Q^W$.

-In another viewpoint, it would not be desirable to study the convergence rate of $\hat Q^W$ because it does not take crucial features of state-of-the-art architectures into account.
-As mentioned in the introduction, the structures of the generator and discriminator architectures are quite similar for most successful GAN approaches.
-In particular, the complexities of the two architectures are closely related.
-On the other hand, for $\hat Q^W$, the corresponding discriminator class $\cF_{\rm Lip}$ have no connection with the generator class.
-In this sense, $\hat Q^W$ cannot be viewed as a fundamental estimator possessing essential properties of widely-used GAN type estimators.
+$\hat Q^W$ may perform better than the empirical measure if $\cG$ is not too large, but the theoretical analysis of this would be quite challenging.
+Furthermore, practical estimators might be fundamentally different from $\hat Q^W$ because it does not take crucial features of state-of-the-art methods into account.
+For successful GAN approaches, for example, the structures of the generator and discriminator architectures are closely related.
+In particular, the complexities of the two architectures are similar.
+On the other hand, the discriminator class $\cF=\cF_{\rm Lip}$, used in the construction of $\hat Q^W$, has no connection with the generator class.
+In this sense, it is difficult to view $\hat Q^W$ as a suitable estimator to be theoretically analyzed.